corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/performance-testing/performance-results.md

 #### Latency measurements

 The first test performed was focused on the latency aspect.
 Load was generated from a single client initialised in a machine that was separate from the ones hosting the Corda nodes and their databases.
 The load consisted of a pre-defined number of flows (400) that were executed one after the other sequentially.
 Each one of those flows was initiated on the central exchange node, which was responsible for collecting signatures from all the parties involved and for finalising the transaction.
 Each of those flows performed a swap of two states between every pair of nodes, thus leading to a Corda transaction with 10 input and 10 output states.
 During the test setup, the necessary amount of states was initially issued and each one of those states would be swapped once during the test.
 In order to also measure the impact of transaction resolution, during  the test setup each of these states was transferred bilaterally between the nodes in each pair ten times, thus generating a backchain of depth 10.
 This meant that during every Corda transaction, each node would have to resolve the backchain of the states belonging to the other pairs - so each node would have to resolve 80 states (8 nodes x 10 states each).
 In order to also measure the scaling with regard to the number of nodes, the exact same test was repeated with a varying number of participants, starting from 4 nodes and going up to 10.
-The test was also repeated three times with Corda Enterprise versions 4.3, 4.4, and 4.5.
+The test was also repeated three times with Corda: Enterprise Edition  versions 4.3, 4.4, and 4.5.
 The goal was to isolate the benefits from bulk transaction resolution, introduced in version 4.4, and parallelised flows (`CollectSignaturesFlow` / `FinalityFlow`), introduced in version 4.5.
 The diagram below shows the results of this test, where the *x* axis indicates the number of nodes participating in the test, and the *y* axis indicates the average latency of the flow that performed the asset swap in milliseconds.

 {{< figure alt="CE 4.3/4.5 latency comparison chart" width=80% zoom="../resources/performance-testing/4-3_4-5_latency_comparison.png" >}}

 The main observations from the tests follow below:
-* Corda Enterprise 4.3 shows an exponential increase in the latency of the flow as the number of nodes that participate in the transaction is increased.
+* Corda: Enterprise Edition  4.3 shows an exponential increase in the latency of the flow as the number of nodes that participate in the transaction is increased.
 This can be attributed to the following two reasons.
 Firstly, during the tests the exchange node was performing the `CollectSignaturesFlow` and `FinalityFlow` flows sequentially across the involved nodes, so the more nodes these flows had to iterate over, the more time it took.
 Secondly, these flows have the capability to trigger the execution of transaction resolution if they identify states for which the node is missing the provenance chain.
-In Corda Enterprise 4.3, transaction resolution is not performed in bulk - it is performed one state at a time.
+In Corda: Enterprise Edition  4.3, transaction resolution is not performed in bulk - it is performed one state at a time.
 As a result, every additional node causes a significant amount of extra work to be done.
-* Corda Enterprise 4.4 demonstrates a large reduction in flow latency, which is mostly thanks to the introduction of bulk transaction resolution.
+* Corda: Enterprise Edition  4.4 demonstrates a large reduction in flow latency, which is mostly thanks to the introduction of bulk transaction resolution.
 The execution of the flows is still sequential across the nodes, but the cost per node is significantly smaller.
 As a result, in this version the flow latency scales quasi-linearly with the number of participating nodes.
-* Corda Enterprise 4.5 also demonstrates a considerable reduction in flow latency, which is mostly thanks to the parallelised flows.
+* Corda: Enterprise Edition  4.5 also demonstrates a considerable reduction in flow latency, which is mostly thanks to the parallelised flows.
 It is also clear that it scales almost optimally as the increase in latency from additional participants is minimal.

 #### Throughput measurements

 The second test was focused on the throughput aspect.
 Load was generated from multiple clients initialised on the machines that were hosting the Corda nodes, which were acting as JMeter servers orchestrated by a JMeter client running on a separate machine.
 The goal was to saturate the participating Corda nodes and to prevent the single client from becoming the bottleneck.
 During the test setup, each client issued one state to every node.
 Each client was then performing one flow at a time, swapping these states between the participating nodes.
 No backchain was generated as part of this test.
-As a result, the test was executed only between Corda Enterprise 4.3 and Corda Enterprise 4.5, and with a varying number of nodes ranging from 2 up to 10.
+As a result, the test was executed only between Corda: Enterprise Edition  4.3 and Corda: Enterprise Edition  4.5, and with a varying number of nodes ranging from 2 up to 10.
 Each of the machines driving the load was using 120 concurrent clients, which summed up to 480 concurrent clients in total.
 Additional measurements were performed with a varying number of clients, in order to ensure that this was the optimal number of clients to saturate the nodes without overloading them.
 Since the throughput was different depending on the number of participating nodes, the total number of requests was also adjusted accordingly in order to get roughly the same total duration of approximately 20 minutes.
 In all the scenarios, it was confirmed that the nodes had reached a stable state when the test ended.
 The diagram below shows the results of this test, where the *x* axis indicates the number of nodes participating in the test, and the *y* axis indicates the average throughput measured in the number of flows completed per second.

 {{< figure alt="CE 4.3/4.5 throughput comparison chart" width=80% zoom="../resources/performance-testing/4-3_4-5_throughput_comparison.png" >}}

 The main observations from the tests follow below:
-* Corda Enterprise 4.5 can achieve a significantly higher throughput when compared to Corda Enterprise 4.3.
+* Corda: Enterprise Edition  4.5 can achieve a significantly higher throughput when compared to Corda: Enterprise Edition  4.3.
 This can be attributed to the following factors:
-	* In Corda Enterprise 4.5, flows that execute in parallel have a significantly lower latency, as shown above.
+	* In Corda: Enterprise Edition  4.5, flows that execute in parallel have a significantly lower latency, as shown above.
 Such reduced latency means that nodes are able to complete more flows in the same amount of time, thus achieving a higher throughput.
-	* In Corda Enterprise 4.5, P2P messages between nodes can be compressed, which can lead to a more efficient use of network bandwidth.
+	* In Corda: Enterprise Edition  4.5, P2P messages between nodes can be compressed, which can lead to a more efficient use of network bandwidth.
-	* In Corda Enterprise 4.5, parallelised flows take advantage of the new `sendAll` API in order to send messages in parallel to multiple parties.
+	* In Corda: Enterprise Edition  4.5, parallelised flows take advantage of the new `sendAll` API in order to send messages in parallel to multiple parties.
 This means that a smaller number of checkpoints are created overall, thus leading to a more efficient use of the database.
 * It has become clear from the tests that the throughput decreases as more nodes are added.
-The difference in throughput between Corda Enterprise 4.3 and Corda Enterprise 4.5 gets smaller as more nodes participate in the transaction.
+The difference in throughput between Corda: Enterprise Edition  4.3 and Corda: Enterprise Edition  4.5 gets smaller as more nodes participate in the transaction.
 This is most likely due to environmental issues: as mentioned above, the tests described here involved the deployment of multiple Corda nodes per physical machine, leading to the nodes sharing physical resources and thus interfering with one another.
-If the same test is repeated using a dedicated machine per Corda node, it is very likely that a much higher throughput would be observed for both Corda Enterprise versions, with a larger difference between the two versions when more nodes are involved.
+If the same test is repeated using a dedicated machine per Corda node, it is very likely that a much higher throughput would be observed for both Corda: Enterprise Edition  versions, with a larger difference between the two versions when more nodes are involved.

 #### Impact of new tuning options

-The last test performed was focused on the impact of some of the new tuning options introduced in Corda Enterprise 4.5.
+The last test performed was focused on the impact of some of the new tuning options introduced in Corda: Enterprise Edition  4.5.
 The goal of this test was to provide some insight into the behaviour of these parameters, and to evaluate the default options.
 The options that were covered were those controlling the flush frequency of Artemis buffers (`brokerConnectionTtlCheckIntervalMs` and `journalBufferTimeout`), and the option controlling P2P message compression (`enableP2PCompression`).
 For more information, see [Node configuration](../node/setup/corda-configuration-file.md).

 Five different variations were tested, as follows:
 * The default configuration, which had `brokerConnectionTtlCheckIntervalMs = 20`, `journalBufferTimeout = 3333333` and `enableP2PCompression = true` configured.
 This variation is called "default" in the graphs below.